microsoft/az-deep-realtime-score/Keras_Tensorflow/README.md

    ```
    git clone https://github.com/Microsoft/AKSDeploymentTutorial_AML.git
    ```
-3. Add your user to the docker group:
+3. Add your user to the docker group (after executing this command, exit and start a new bash shell):
    ```
    sudo usermod -aG docker $USER
    ```